Showing posts with label Teachers Salary Scale 2013-2016. Show all posts

 Applying to a teacher's college as a Grade 12 school leaver is easy.
 You'll have to do that at your school with the help of your teacher through the http://apply.dherst.gov.pg login portal.

-Your school's deputy academic and class patron will assist you to make your choices.
+Your school's deputy academic and class patron will assist you in making your choices.

 A top tip here is to make teachers' college your first choice if you want to become a teacher in PNG.